 Is the LSAT required for Australian university law programs?

-Monash University Law School will also accept the LSAT, but it is not required.
+Of the OzTREKK-represented law degrees, only Monash University Law School will accept the LSAT, but it is not required.
 Depending on your GPA, submitting a strong LSAT can make your application more competitive.

 Undergraduate Bachelor of Laws programs do not require the LSAT.